meant-ion/TuringMod/README.md

 	- !so: gives a shoutout to a specified user into the chatroom; attached to an EventSub listener for automatic posting of msg

-	- !flush: cleans out the whole of the prompt for the bot's posting function through OpenAI's GPT-3 API and the number of lines posted so far.

 	- !startcollect: tells the bot to start collecting any and all twitch clip links and store them into file for the streamer

 	- !endcollect: tells the bot to stop collecting twitch clip links

-	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat NOW FULLY ENABLED AS OF AUGUST 10, 2021
-			 * Called either the stream's moderators or the streamer proper.
-When called, response from API is filtered through a separate engine to remove the chance of inappropriate/offensive tokens making it through and into the chat.
-Afterwards, I must read the response and approve it before it can be posted.
-			 * Currently implementing OpenAI's Model Fine-Tuning API for this bot.
-If all goes well, the bot will get better with its mimickry

 	- !shotgun: takes 1 - 5 chat members and "bans" (times them out for ~10 seconds) them, like they got hit with a shotgun
 			    * Not currently enabled, no point with how small my stream is